radekxrandom/testpr/README.md

 Renders input field for the searched phrase.
 Props passed:

-.._ searchData - function that gets called onChange event and performs search .._ searchedValue - string, value (typed by the user) by which data is searched
+- searchData - function that gets called onChange event and performs search
+- searchedValue - string, value (typed by the user) by which data is searched

 ### PaginationNav

 Renders tiles that enable users to navigate through the pages of the table.
 Props passed:

-..\* tiles - Array of objects that contains tiles to display.
+- tiles - Array of objects that contains tiles to display.
 Each tile has and id attribute and active attribute which is a boolean.
 When tile.active is true the given tile has class 'active' otherwise the class is 'disabled'.

 ### TableComponent

 Renders the table with company's data passed as props from parent component.
 Props passed:

-.._ displayedCompanies - Array of objects with the data of companies to display.
+- displayedCompanies - Array of objects with the data of companies to display.
-.._ onClickSortByField - Function that gets called when th element (ie column header) is clicked.
+- onClickSortByField - Function that gets called when th element (ie column header) is clicked.
 It passes the column name as an argument and sorts data by given field.

+For more information refer to the docs folder.